walterhiggins/WMPJS/book-outline.md

 ## @@nextChapter{chapter-04}: Choosing and Using a Text Editor
 ### Introduction
-Up to now we've been typing Javascript into the server console window by putting a `js ` command before every Javascript statement and executing the code by hitting the ENTER key.
+Up to now we've been executing Javascript at the server console window using the `js ` command.
 This is a perfectly good way to try out Javascript.
 It's nice to have a command-line interpreter when trying things out and exploring a new language.
-However, once you want to start doing some real work with Javascript, you'll want to be able to save your work and to be able to load it and run it without having to type lots of Javascript at the server console window each time your server starts up.
+However, once you want to start doing some real work with Javascript, you'll want to be able to save your work and run it, without issuing many `js` commands at the server console window each time your server starts up.

-ScriptCraft lets you load Javascript files you've saved and can either run them automatically when the server starts up or can run your code 'on-demand' (that is: depending on where you save your Javascript files, you can have your code execute automatically at startup or when you type certain commands in the server-console or in-game command prompt.
-I'll explain this in more detail later ).
-If you plan on saving your work, you'll need to write your code into a text editor.
+ScriptCraft lets you load Javascript files you've saved and can either run them automatically when the server starts up or can run your code *on-demand*.
+If you plan on saving your work, you'll need to write your code using a text editor.
 Any text editor could do but I strongly recommend using a text editor dedicated to programming.
 A programming text editor will have a few extra bells and whistles to make writing code easier than it would be in a plain old text editor like Notepad.
 Most programming editors have what's called 'Syntax Highlighting' which colors different parts of your code to make it easier to read.
 Compare the following screenshots from a plain text editor and a programming editor ( gedit ).
 I think you'll agree syntax highlighting in the second example makes the code more pleasant to read.

 ![Javascript in a plain text editor ](images/chapter-04/screenshot-textedit-1.png "Javascript code in an editor with no Syntax Highlighting.")